 Walking trails and the remains of an old stone farmhouse make up the landscape of this picturesque island.

-Slate and shell beaches and open fields provide a relaxed atmosphere.
+Slate and shell beaches and open fields provide a relaxed atmosphere on Bumpkin Island.
 Trails lined with wild flowers lead visitors to the remains of a stone farmhouse and a children's hospital.